Youth Criminal Justice Act: Preamble

 The preamble of the Act recognizes that youth have rights protected by the Canadian Charter of Rights and Freedoms, the Canadian Bill of Rights and the United Nation's Convention on the Rights of the Child.

 Declaration of principles

 The Act includes four general principles found in section 3(1).

 Basic principles and intentions

-Subsection (a) addresses the basic principles of the Act and the Act's intentions on dealing with young offenders and youth crime.
-More specifically, subsection (a) sets the basic principle that the YCJA attempts to address underlying behaviour, such as pre-existing conditions or circumstances that would lead to an offending behaviour.
+Paragraph (a) addresses the basic principles of the Act and the Act's intentions on dealing with young offenders and youth crime.
+More specifically, paragraph (a) sets the basic principle that the YCJA attempts to address underlying behaviour, such as pre-existing conditions or circumstances that would lead to an offending behaviour.
 It also seeks to, above all, reintegrate young persons who commit offences into society through means of rehabilitation.

 Accountability, rehabilitation, and reintegration

-Subsection (b) incorporates a recognition that young people need to be held accountable for their crimes, and have a greater opportunity to be rehabilitated and reintegrated into society.
+Paragraph (b) incorporates a recognition that young people need to be held accountable for their crimes, and have a greater opportunity to be rehabilitated and reintegrated into society.
 The criminal justice system for young persons must be separate from that of adults and emphasize the following: